SiebenCorgie/ori-engine/README.md

  3. physics
  4. input

-in addition the system will spawn thread for workloads like config-loading or mesh importing.
+In addition the system will spawn thread for workloads like config-loading or mesh importing.